Exclusive: Total seeks to reduce stake in giant Kashagan oilfield - sources

 Total is not using any external bankers in the sale process, one of the sources said.

-The sale would be a welcome cash boost for Total as it prepares to buy $8.8 billion of oil and gas assets in Africa from Occidental Petroleum should its acquisition of U.S. rival Anadarko go through.
+The sale would be a welcome cash boost for Total as it prepares to buy $8.8 billion of oil and gas assets in Africa from Occidental Petroleum should the U.S. group’s acquisition of rival Anadarko go through.

+Total Chief Executive Patrick Pouyanne said in an interview published on Friday that the purchase of Anadarko assets from Occidental may prompt the French oil company to sell others.

+“These acquisitions will also allow us to turn over our portfolio and may therefore be followed by divestments,” Pouyanne told financial paper Investir.

 Kashagan is operated by the North Caspian Operating Company (NCOC) and the other partners in the field are Eni, Royal Dutch Shell, Exxon Mobil, KazMunayGas, Inpex and China National Petroleum Corp.

-Kashagan, located in the Caspian sea where temperatures throughout the year can drop to below 30 Celsius and rise above 40 Celsius, is expected to produce 370,000-400,000 barrels per day early next month after undergoing maintenance.
+Kashagan, located in the Caspian sea, is expected to produce 370,000-400,000 bpd early next month after undergoing maintenance.

-Additional reporting by Bate Felix in Paris, Mariya Gordeyeva in Almaty; Editing by Elaine Hardcastle
+Additional reporting by Bate Felix in Paris and Laurence Frost in Paris, Mariya Gordeyeva in Almaty; Editing by Elaine Hardcastle, David Goodman and Kirsten Donovan